 If you don’t use an agent, then your tenant is the one responsible for deducting tax from their rent payments to you.

-(For more information on The Non-resident Landlords Scheme, GOV.UK have put together a 61-page document containing “Guidance notes for letting agents and tenants”, which you can read here.)
+(For more information on The Non-resident Landlords Scheme, GOV.UK have detailed information on their website which you can read here.)

 3) Non-Resident Landlords Insurance